ironcore-dev/ironcore/docs/usage/compute/machinepool.md

 # MachinePool

 A `MachinePool` is a resource in `Ironcore` that represents a pool of compute resources managed collectively.
-It defines the infrastructure's compute configuration used to provision and manage `Machines`, ensuring resource availability and compatibility with associated `MachineClasses`.
+It defines the infrastructure's compute configuration used to provision and manage `Machines`, ensuring resource availability and compatibility with associated `MachineClasses`. (`Note`: One `machinepoollet` is responsible for one `MachinePool`)

 ## Example MachinePool Resource